SGD Help: Phenotypes

 The SGD Phenotype pages display only single mutant phenotypes.
-Phenotypes resulting from genetic interactions are shown on the Interactions pages, which are accessible from the Interactions tab of the Locus Summary or from a link in the Interactions section of the Locus Summary, and are also searchable via the Interactions Search interface.
+Phenotypes resulting from genetic interactions are shown on the Interactions pages, which are accessible from the Interactions tab of the Locus Summary or from a link in the Interactions section of the Locus Summary.

 In order to facilitate searching and comparison of related phenotypes, SGD has developed a system for recording mutant phenotype data that uses a controlled vocabulary to describe most aspects of the phenotype.

-Mutant phenotype data are presented in a table that contains the following columns: Experiment type, Mutant information, Strain background, Phenotype, Chemical, Details and References.
+Mutant phenotype data are presented in a table that contains the following columns: Phenotype, Experiment type, Mutant information, Strain background, Chemical, Details, and Reference.